 Using a 401(k) to Start a Business: The Verdict

 There are several ways that small business owners can use 401(k) financing to start or buy a business.
 However, it isn’t always ideal.
 If you aren’t careful, you may end up getting hit with a large tax bill for taking money from your retirement account.
 You may also face some stiff penalties if you’re under 59½.

 However, if you plan to invest your 401(k) in a business to call your own after retirement, it could be a wise investment.

 Before withdrawing anything from a retirement account, we recommend that you exhaust every business financing option available to your organization.
 We also suggest that you do what you can to improve your business credit.

-If, after exploring these avenues, you’re still left without the funds necessary to establish your business, you’re more than able to use your 401(k).
-Ultimately, this is your decision, regardless of what financial experts suggest.
-If you believe building your dream through 401(k) business financing is the best option for you, more power to you.
+If, after exploring these avenues, you’re left without the funds necessary to establish your business, you’re more than able to use your 401(k).
+Ultimately, this is your decision, regardless of what financial experts say.
+If you believe building your dream through 401(k) small business financing is the best option for you, more power to you.